FAQ's:

 What does the state do with escheated funds?

 Unclaimed Property receipts are deposited in the Connecticut State General Fund, in accordance with state law.
 The State never assumes ownership of the unclaimed funds.
 The State Treasurer is the custodian of these funds until the rightful owners come forward to claim the funds.
-Owner information stays in the database in the owner’s name until the rightful owner (or heir) claims the funds.
+Owner information stays in the database in the owner’s name until the rightful owner (or heir) claims the funds or receives them through CT Big Match.

 Is there a fee for claiming unclaimed funds held by the State?